 “Happy?”
 Narra interrupted, “Hey, this is a party.
 Everyone can cut loose tonight, right?”

 Colin looked into Narra’s bright green eyes, but saw nothing that made him suspicious.
 She was still smirking, and he shook his head.
 “Sure.
 I’m getting a drink, I’ll be right back.”
 He took a step toward the bar, then turned back to Leese.
 “Sorry, can I get you something?”

-"Greetings Gentles, I hope you are having a good time."
+“Greetings Gentles, I hope you are having a good time.”
 This brought a chorus of cheers.
-"Glad to see it.
+“Glad to see it.
 Well, I want to get the formalities over with quickly so you can get back to having fun.
 We are here this evening to bid two scouts farewell; Madrin Lun and Colin Blackwell.
-Madrin has served with the scout service for thirty-two years, and is going to finally retire.
-He has been offered a position as technical consultant in the General Products Engineering Division.
-He will be missed, but we know he will finally get his chance to buy a house and stay in it for a while."
-Sporadic laughter followed, as the older man's friends obviously knew the rest of the inside joke.
+Madrin has served with the scout service for thirty-two years, and is finally retiring.
+He has been offered a position as technical consultant in General Products’ Engineering Division.
+He will be missed, but we know he’ll finally get his chance to buy a house and stay in it for a while.”
+Sporadic laughter followed, as the older man’s friends obviously knew the inside joke.